Kodelabers/christmas-party-invitation-app/SETUP.md

 - Verify all environment variables are set correctly
 - Check that Supabase project is active
 - Ensure RLS policies allow necessary operations (or disable RLS for these tables)

-## 📞 Support

-Made with ❤️ by the Neyho & KodeLab Teams